Proposals submitted to the EVN are reviewed by the EVN Programme Committee (EVN PC).

 Target of Opportunity proposals

-The PC Chair (or the Deputy PC Chair) will review the proposal - in consultation with individual PC members if time permits - and send their opinion to the Principal Investigator, and other proposal recipients.
+The PC Chair (or the Deputy PC Chair) will review the proposal, in consultation with individual PC members as time permits, and send their opinion to the Principal Investigator, and other proposal recipients.
 The Chair will also consult with the EVN Scheduler to decide whether or not the observations can indeed be made within an EVN session or scheduled EVN e-VLBI run, and inform the Directors accordingly if necessary.

 For out-of-session ToO proposals the observatory Directors and Schedulers will also review the proposal and, if necessary, decide whether or not to authorise the observations.
 In addition, they will also investigate whether a suitable observing date can be found.
 In some instances, observatories may give unconditional approval to the approval, while some may make the decision dependent on the PC Chair’s opinion.
 The PC Chair will either recommend that an attempt should be made to schedule the ToO observations, or that the request be turned down, on the basis of the Directors’ responses, the scientific case or the non-availabilty of resources.